housecurve/housecurve.github.io/MANUAL.md

 When an overlay is created, it will appear underneath the measurement it is based on.
 The overlay will remain on the plot for all subsequent measurements.

-#### Reference Curve
+#### Target Curve
-A [Reference Curve](/TUNING.md#select-reference-curve) is displayed on the power plot to serve as a guide for [tuning an audio system](/TUNING.md).
+A [Target Curve](/TUNING.md#target-curve) is displayed on the power plot to serve as a guide for [tuning an audio system](/TUNING.md).

-The curve is positioned on the power plot based on the Reference Curve Fit setting.
+The curve is positioned on the power plot based on the Target Curve Fit setting.

-HouseCurve ships with some common reference curves.
-Additional reference curves can be loaded by tapping + at the top of the Reference Curve screen.
-Reference curves can be removed by tapping Edit.
+HouseCurve ships with some common target curves.
+Additional target curves can be loaded by tapping + at the top of the Target Curve screen.
+Target curves can be removed by tapping Edit.

-#### Reference Curve Fit
+#### Target Curve Fit
-By default, the selected Reference Curve is automatically fitted to measurements based on the [Display Mode](#display-mode).
+By default, the selected Target Curve is automatically fitted to measurements based on the [Display Mode](#display-mode).
 In Average mode, the average measurement is used.
 In History mode, the most recent measurement is used.

-[Coherence Blanking](#coherence-blanking) also affects how the Reference Curve is positioned.
+[Coherence Blanking](#coherence-blanking) also affects how the Target Curve is positioned.
 Portions of the measurement below the blanking threshold are ignored for fitting.

 When automatic fitting is disabled, the curve can be manually positioned by setting a desired dB level at 100 Hz.
-This is useful when separately adjusting speakers to a common reference level, such as main speakers and a subwoofer.
+This is useful when separately adjusting speakers to a common level, such as main speakers and a subwoofer.

 #### Chirp and Sweep Channel
 The "chirp" and "sweep" sounds of the test signal can be played on different channels (see [measurement process](/USAGE.md#measurement-process)).
 This is mainly used for [subwoofer measurements](/USAGE.md#subwoofer-measurements).